Samourai-Wallet/samourai-wallet-android/Guides/Whirlpool.md

 * This takes your deposit and breaks it into like size UTXOs depending on your selected pool(**.5**/**.05**/**.01**)
 * **This will produce toxic change**, we will handle this later
 * This is critical when it comes to mixing, if all the UTXO sizes don't match it is possible to distinguish inputs & outputs of the user's in the CoinJoin
-* This prevents sybil attacks, making it expensive as well an attacker would have to run multiple clients
+* This prevents sybil attacks, making it expensive to conduct such an attack.
+An attacker would also have to run multiple clients, as only one client per mix is allowed.
 2. During Tx0 is when you pay the mixing fee
 * It is critical this fee not be included in the mix as it can provide a determenalistic link
 3. Whirlpool incentivizes remixing
 * Premixers are the ones who pay for the miner fees to make the mix
-* Once you've mixed you can freeride to provide liquidity as well as increase the anonset/entropy for yourself & participents in mixes you've participated in
+* Once you've mixed you can freeride to provide liquidity as well as increase the anonset/entropy for yourself & participents in mixes you've taken part in

 # Setting up Whirlpool

 Whirlpool can be set up in 3 configurations:

-1. Standalone GUI
+1. **Standalone GUI**
 * This requires OpenJDK 8+ to be installed on the machine
-* Your only mixing when the GUI is open and active, if your computer sleeps your not mixing :(
+* Your only mixing when the GUI is open and active, if your computer sleeps your not mixing

-2. Standalone CLI
+2. **Standalone CLI**
 * 24/7 mixing as long as the device is on (ex.
 Pi4 or Odroid N2) and Whirlpool is active
-* Not user friendly for most users :(
+* Not user friendly for those that arn't comfortable with command line

-3. CLI backed GUI
+3. **CLI backed GUI**
 * 24/7 mixing
-* User friendly :)
+* User friendly
 * GUI machine doesn't require OpenJDK

-### A CLI backed GUI is by far the best implementation and provides the best user experience
+### A CLI backed GUI is by far the best implementation and provides the easiest user experience

 - First you must setup your CLI backend([Whirlpool CLI Github](https://github.com/Samourai-Wallet/whirlpool-client-cli)), this can be done manually on Command Line or via a user friendly implementation like: